Introduction

 The statistical information referred to above will be viewable by website administrators and certain members of our staff via analytical tools like Google Analytics.

-As part of your RealMe information, we hold a record of where you have used your verified identity, and the time and date that your attributes were disclosed to a participating service provider.
-(Access to this information is strictly controlled by the Act.)
-We do not hold information about the transaction that you performed with any service provider.
+As part of your RealMe information, we record where you have used your verified identity, including the time and date that your attributes were disclosed to a participating service provider.

-When your verified identity is active or expired, you are able to view your activity record through your RealMe account, unless technical or other practical reasons prevent this.
-Your activity record will also include information about instances where our personnel or other authorised persons have accessed your verified identity record or activity record (except in limited circumstances, such as where providing access to that information may prejudice an investigation, or for technical reasons).
+Your activity record will also include information about instances where our staff or other authorised persons have accessed your verified identity record or activity record (except in limited circumstances, such as where providing access to that information may prejudice an investigation, or for technical reasons).

 Security

-We have procedures in place to prevent loss, unlawful access, use, modification, disclosure or other misuse of your information, consistent with good practice and as required by relevant law and policy.
-Particular care has been taken to ensure that only certain people with specific roles and authorised access levels are able to view your identity and transaction-related information and only for specific related purposes.
+We have procedures in place to prevent your information from loss and unlawful access, use, modification, disclosure or other misuse, consistent with good practice and as required by relevant law and policy.

 Use of Cookies